toradex/moses/clients/csharp/TorizonAppDeploymentAPI/generated/docs/SetupApi.md

 > void SetupEnableemulation (string progressId = null)

-enables ARM emulation using qemu
+Enable ARM emulation using binfmt/qemu

-uses binfmt and qemu to enable ARM emulation on non-ARM devices
+Uses an externa container that leverages binfmt and qemu to enable ARM32 and ARM64 emulation on non-ARM devices

 ### Example